 Roberta Boscolo, Climate and energy lead, World Meteorological Organization – why is she relevant to the thesis

 She develops weather, water, and climate services to support energy resilience and renewable energy.
-Dr Boscolo is also celebrated as a top Sustainability Influencer by the Sustainability Magazine and Onalytica and was awarded as one of the Global 50 Women in Sustainability by the SustainabilityX Magazine for her commitment to advancing resilient, low-carbon energy solutions for all.
 Since 2022, she is a member of the Expert Advisory Panel of the Earthshot Prize and Top Voice of LinkedIn for Green Economy.
-Dr Boscolo served as a scientific project officer for the World Climate Research Programme, coordinating scientific efforts worldwide to address the knowledge gaps in understanding the Earth's climate system.
-The IPCC milestone reports assess such knowledge.
-She launched and managed multi-stakeholder development projects in 20+ countries, a portfolio of several multi-million projects funded by the European Commission, Adaptation Fund, and Swiss Development and Cooperation.

 Dr Boscolo often highlights the influence of climate change on weather on her personal LinkedIn profile, which now points the attention towards events that cause high mortality rates and high levels of diseases stemmed from climate change, greenhouse gas emissions and unnatural weather events.

-https://www.linkedin.com/posts/roberta-boscolo-89247216_climatechange-heatwaves-activity-7222520364076072961-sV-O?utm_source=share&utm_medium=member_desktop

 For example, Dr Boscolo highlights that “over 70% of the global workforce faced excessive heat in 2020, a 9% increase since 2000.
 Africa is the hardest hit, with nearly 93% of workers exposed to extreme heat, followed by the Arab states (83.6%) and Asia and the Pacific (74.7%).”, information sourced from the United Nations International Labour Organisation.
 According to both Dr Boscolo, ILO and the WMO, “human-induced climate change is driving global temperatures higher.
 Regions not traditionally impacted by extreme heat are now experiencing significant changes: Europe and Central Asia: Heat exposure at work increased by 17.3% over 20 years, affecting 29% of workers.
-The Americas, Europe, and Central Asia - these regions have the most rapidly increasing heat-related occupational injuries, up 33.3% and 16.4% respectively over two decades”.
 More specifically, according to this Financial Times article, Europe has observed record number of days with extreme heat stress in 2023: